northstowekarate/northstowekarate.github.io/index.md

 ## Our Teaching Approach

-Every lesson is built around three principles:
+Every lesson is built around three principles that reflect our core values of **Tradition, Respect and Honour**:

 ### 1. Clarity and Structure
-We break techniques down into simple, achievable steps.
-Beginners get clear guidance, while more experienced students are challenged appropriately.
+We teach traditional Shotokan Karate with clear explanations and structured progressions.
+Students learn correct technique from the start, building strong foundations rooted in **tradition**.

 ### 2. Encouragement and Confidence‑Building
-Karate can feel daunting at first, especially for children.
-We take time to help students settle in, celebrate small wins, and build confidence gradually.
+We create a friendly, supportive environment where students feel safe to try, learn and grow.
+Everyone is encouraged to give their best and treat others with **respect**.

 ### 3. Respect and Tradition
-Shotokan Karate has a rich heritage.
-We teach etiquette, discipline, and focus in a way that feels natural and accessible - never intimidating.
+Karate is more than physical movement — it’s a way of developing character.
+We emphasise etiquette, discipline and doing the right thing, helping students train with **honour** both inside and outside the dojo.

 ## Key Information